Tata pension deal raises questions for Thyssenkrupp merger

 Thyssenkrupp declined to comment on what Tata's announcement meant for the potential merger, which the two companies hope will help them address overcapacity in the European steel industry and push through efficiency measures.

-The deal is expected to take about two months to finalise and still has to be approved by Britain's pensions regulator.
+The deal is expected to take about two months to finalize and still has to be approved by Britain's pensions regulator.

 "We are in a very positive consultation with all stakeholders," Tata Steel's executive director for finance and corporate, Koushik Chatterjee, said late on Tuesday.